marklauter/tdd/notes.md

 ### End-to-End Tests
 End-to-end generally means "all aspects of" a system, process, or domain context.
 Within the context of software testing, end-to-end refers to the execution of a workflow from start to finish.

 So, an end-to-end test evaluates a system as it performs a particular workflow.
 This includes interactions with external systems such as databases and APIs.
-This can lead to confusion between end-to-end tests and [integration tests](#integration-tests).

-- verifies use case scenarios, or workflows, against the deployed application. test tool: Xunit
+But don't confuse end-to-end tests with [integration tests](#integration-tests).
+The difference is the scope.
+While an end-to-end test encompasses the entirety of the system and its dependencies, integration tests limit scope to a smaller set of interconnected components.

 Common unit test tools:
 - C#: [Xunit](https://xunit.net/)